johnnovak/RML-Amiga/docs/docs/games/a-b.md

   4. Click on the right HD icon when the "Install where?" question appears.
      Enter `DH1:AMBERSTAR` for the path name.

-  5. Turn on warp mode again and wait a few minutes until the "Installation complete" message appears.
+  5. Enable warp mode again and wait a few minutes until the "Installation complete" message appears.
 Press the left mouse button to exit the installer.

-  6. Now you can start the game with the **Amberstar** configuration.
+  6. Now you can start the game with the regular **Amberstar** configuration.

 **Restarting the game with a new character**